dssg/wikienergy/docs/README.md

   - a user-defined dictionary describing its origin

 #### Methods
-- `order_traces(traces)`:
+- `concatenate_traces(how="strict")`:
-  - Given a set of traces, orders them chronologically and catches overlapping traces.
+  - Takes its own list of traces and attempts to concatenate them.

 #### Other properties
 Traces must have aligned (but not overlapping) time intervals sampled at the